 2. Compare balance transfer credit cards

-You can do all or most of your comparison shopping online by checking out credit card issuer and marketplace websites.
-Another option is to check with your bank or credit union about your balance transfer credit card options through them.
+You should be able do all or most of your comparison shopping online by checking out credit card issuer and marketplace websites.
+Another option is to consult your existing bank or credit union about your balance transfer credit card options through them.

 Things to look for when comparing balance transfer cards include:

 - Length of intro APR offer: Most balance transfer cards offer 0 percent interest for over a year.
 The longer this temporary interest-free window lasts, the longer you can avoid costly credit card APRs.
 It’s important to note each balance transfer card’s regular APR since your interest rate will eventually convert to that rate once the intro APR offer ends.

 - Types of debt you can transfer: Most balance transfers involve moving debt from one credit card to a new card, but some issuers allow you to transfer from multiple cards.
-You might also be able to transfer balances from different types of credit accounts, including cards, car loans and student loans, although this is less common.
+You might also be able to transfer balances from different types of credit accounts, including car loans and student loans, although this is less common.
 Confirm the credit card’s terms and conditions to make sure it can accommodate the type of debt you’re looking to transfer.

 - Balance transfer fee: Some balance transfer cards charge an upfront fee of 3 percent to 5 percent of your balance.
 This means that if you transfer $5,000 in debt to a balance transfer card, you’ll pay an extra $150 to $250 in fees.
 A few credit cards don’t charge balance transfer fees, although these no-fee transfers often come at the cost of a shorter introductory APR period.